North America’s Solarpunk Sustainability Agency

-Designing intergenerational governance where Gen Z workers have real decision-making power, not consultation theater
+Designing intergenerational governance where Gen Z workers hold real decision-making power, not consultation theater.

-Implementing ISO 17298 (the new global biodiversity standard) in ways that make sense to the generation inheriting the results
+Implementing ISO 17298 biodiversity standard in ways that make sense to the generation inheriting the results in a carbon cycle

-Building collective intelligence where young worker knowledge shapes organizational strategy and ecological accountability
+Building collective intelligence and prosocial AI where young worker knowledge drives strategy, accountability, and sustainability wins

 Building Governance Infrastructure for